vvasuki/bhAShAntaram/tamiL/padyam/tiruk-kural/TIkA/en/ashraf-choice.md

 0050
 He who lives his life in this world as he should, Ranks with the gods in the heaven.
-CR
+(C. Rajagopalachari)

 Notes:
 41. The three orders possibly refer to these stages: Student, Elders and Renunciates
 49. There are two different renderings of this couplet.
 The word "அஃதும்" is taken to mean "especially or that too" and also as "the other one also".
 The other one is obviously a reference to monastic or ascetic life.
-SS, SB, GU and DL have followed the latter interpretation.
-PS, KK, KV, JN, VS, KV and SI have translated the couplet the other way.
-SS has translated as:  "Domestic life is called virtue, but the other one is also good if lived beyond blame". *
+(Satguru  Subramuniyaswami), ( Shuddhananda Bharatiar), (G.U.
+Pope) and (W.H.
+Drew and  J. Lazarus) have followed the latter interpretation.
+(P.S.
+Sundaram), (K. Kannan), KV, (J. Narayanaswamy), (V.V.S.
+Aiyar), KV and (K.R.
+Srinivasa Iyengar) have translated the couplet the other way.
+(Satguru  Subramuniyaswami) has translated as:  "Domestic life is called virtue, but the other one is also good if lived beyond blame". *

 006
 Good life partner